 Don’t wait too long to resign or to bring a claim.
 If you wait too long to resign it will be argued by your employer that you ‘accepted’ the breach by remaining in the employment.
-Remember constructive dismissal is when you breach was so fundamental you have no other choice but to resign.
-If you remain in the employment it will be more difficult to meet that test.
-Additionally, when you do resign make sure you do not wait too long to bring a claim.
+Remember, constructive dismissal is when the breach was so fundamental you have no other choice but to resign.
+If you remain in employment it will be more difficult to meet that test.
+Additionally, when you do resign make sure you do not wait too long to bring a claim as you only have a certain period of time.
 You have 3 months to begin a claim in the Employment Tribunal, if you miss this deadline you can still go to the County Court but this is often more expensive.

 Our team have had great success negotiating settlement offers, taking claims to the Employment Tribunal, and many more.
 Every person we represent receives the same high quality of treatment and personal service.

 If you are considering taking Court action due to a breach of employment law the legal costs should be weighed against the amount likely to be received in damages.

 We know it’s important to your business that the legal costs of the dispute are kept under control so as to not affect your cash flow.